 Actual Position = Current position in degrees - (360 x number of revolutions travelled)

-For 900°, the rotary table have rotated more than 2 revolutions, so the formula will be:
+For 900°, the rotary table has rotated more than 2 revolutions, so the formula will be:

 Actual Position = 900° - (360° x 2) = 180° (from home position)

 For positioning management of index tables, it is easier to monitor the table position if the position count value can be set in degrees as well as clear the position counter once it passes 360°.
-For the above example, the position values can be converted to only 0°, 90°, 180°, and 270°.
-Position count value conversion won't be necessary, which make lives a little easier for control engineers.
+For the above example, the position values can be converted from step count to degrees, which makes life just a little easier.
 Other functions, such as Wrap Proximity Positioning and Wrap Absolute Positioning, can be used to make position control and management even easier.

 |Use the Wrap Function to reset position counter when appropriate|

 The Wrap Function automatically resets the position counter value to 0 when the motor output shaft exceeds a set value.
 For example, when the "Wrap Setting Range" is set to "1 rotation", the position counter value automatically resets to 0 when the motor shaft exceeds 360° from the home position.
 Gear ratios can also be added to additional adjustments.

 Here we show you a screenshot of the dedicated MEXE02 support software where it contains the Wrap parameter settings.

 The circled parameters are changed from their default values to make this possible.